[ Skip to main content ]

 “Ok cool” I reply, faking flippancy.
 I’m not feeling flippant about it.
 Far from it.

 Just before 5pm my husband goes off with our two eldest and suddenly it’s just me and the baby left at home.
-He is playing contentedly on the floor, I am still locked in a fierce internal battle.
+He is playing contentedly on the floor, I am still consumed by craving thoughts, my internal battle raging loudly.
 I want this internal dialogue to stop!
-There is only one way out.
+There is only one way to do that.
+I need alcohol.
+I want alcohol.
+I'm going to get alcohol.

 I pluck the baby up off the floor and actually say out loud to him “let’s go prove how dysfunctional mum really is.”
 I race out of the house in such a rush that as I back the car out of the driveway I run over his pram sitting empty to the side of the carport – I haven’t even had a drink yet!
-It takes just five minutes for me to race down the road, buy the wine, and be back home again.
+It takes just five minutes for me to drive down the road, buy the wine, and be back home again.
 Sweet relief as I down the first sip.

 I’m not into slowly savouring the taste however.